Menopause and Facial Hair, causes and treatment options

 During menopause, a woman’s body stops circulating estrogen but continues to circulate the same amounts of testosterone.
 The imbalance of hormones causes the appearance of some male secondary sex characteristics, like coarse facial hair.

 You should let your doctor know if your facial and body hairs are growing quickly.
 This might signal a more serious medical condition.
-Tumors of the ovaries or adrenal glands that produce testosterone could be stimulating your hair growth, or you may have Cushing syndrome, a disease in which the adrenal glands secrete excessive male hormones.
+Tumors of the ovaries or adrenal glands that produce testosterone could be stimulating your hair growth, or you may have Cushing syndrome, a disease in which the adrenal glands secrete excessive male hormones, resulting in excess hair growth.

 What Can I Do About Unwanted Facial Hair?

 There’s nothing wrong or unhealthy about growing sparse facial hair.
+There’s nothing dangerous about a few extra chin hairs, after all.
+But if it bothers you, there are things you can do to remove the hair or minimize its appearance.
 It is understandable that some women won’t welcome this change in appearance.
 Waxing, shaving, and tweezing are perfectly acceptable ways to deal with unwanted hairs.
+Based on the degree of growth, plucking, tweezing, threading, or waxing may do the trick.

-Your doctor can also prescribe a topical cream to slow the growth, or refer you to a clinic that can perform electrolysis.
+Your doctor can also prescribe a topical cream to slow the growth or refer you to a clinic that can perform electrolysis or laser treatment for hair removal.
 Electrolysis eliminates hairs by killing hair follicles with a targeted electric current.
+If you can afford it, electrolysis or laser hair removal may be options.
+These result in the permanent destruction of the hair follicle so it can’t grow back.